KabbAmine/vCoolor.vim/README.md

 Usage
 -----

-In both NORMAL and INSERT modes, only 1 shortcut is needed: `<Alt-C>` (I find it very conveniant :D), but he may be not working on terminal.
+In both NORMAL and INSERT modes, only 1 shortcut is needed: `<Alt-C>` (I find it very convenient :D), but he may be not working on terminal.

 Use it:

 * To insert a color anywhere.
 * To modify the current hex or rgb color.

+Also, using `<Alt-R>` you can insert a rgb color anywhere (NORMAL and INSERT modes).

 Click on the image for a short screencast.